 They work in a different way from beta blockers and include:

-- ACE inhibitors - for example, ramipril and lisinopril
+- ACE inhibitors such as ramipril and lisinopril

-- diuretics (tablets that make you pee more) - for example, furosemide.
+- tablets that make you pee more (diuretics) like furosemide.

 Beta blockers aren't usually the first choice treatment for high blood pressure.